sahasrask/UMBC-DATA606-Capstone/docs/report.md

 - The dataset taken from the dataset library: "rahular/itihasa"
 - Dataset contains Train and Test Data of Sanskrit to English translated sentences.
-- Sanskrit and Enlish translations has its seperate text file like test.en, test.sb, train.en, train.sn.
+- Sanskrit and Enlish translations has its seperate text file like test.en, test.sn, train.en, train.sn.
 - Train dataset contains 75162 sentences and 1 feature of Sanskrit text and Enlish translation of Sanskrit sentences.
 - Test dataset contains 24217 sentences and 1 feature of Sanskrit text and Enlish translation of Sanskrit sentences.
 - Dataset is downloaded in the project file.